SkinnyDevi/localwave/README.md

 ## Installation
 Currently, there is a very experimental version as an executable for Windows, Mac and Linux (not tested).
 You can download the app and run it on your system through the [releases page](https://github.com/SkinnyDevi/localwave/releases).

+For **MacOS users** (first time opening the app):
+If you're running the app for the first time, you must open a terminal window and go to the directory where the app is located.
+Once there, we are going to run the ```before-first-use.sh``` script that makes the required files executable for the app to open.

+To do this:
+- Open a terminal window.
+- Type ```chmod +x before-first-use.sh```
+- Run the script ```./before-first-use.sh```

+Once followed the steps and ran the script, you should be able to open the app as normal.

 If you wish to run it from the source code, in a development state:
 ```dockerfile
 git clone https://github.com/SkinnyDevi/localwave